 The gold hardware is a beautiful touch, and like the natural wood here and there, it’s a nice additional color.

-Sherwin Williams Tricorn Black Exterior
+Sherwin Williams Tricorn Black on an Exterior

 Back to Jessica’s house for the grand finale: Her home’s exterior!